Our Services

 You should schedule a prompt doctor's visit if:

-If you've noticed unusual red or purple spots and want to understand what might be causing them, you can use a free AI symptom checker for abnormal skin to help identify possible causes and determine how urgently you should seek care.
+If you've noticed petechiae or other concerning symptoms and want to better understand what might be causing them, you can take a free symptom checker assessment to help identify possible causes and determine how urgently you should seek care.

 If you see a healthcare provider, they will typically: